iconify/icon-finder/docs/core/render.md

 # Render event callback in Iconify Icon Finder Core

 This callback is the most important part of code.
 When there is something new to render, this callback is called.
-UI must create function for callback and use it to update UI.
+UI must create a function for callback and use it to update UI.

 ## Listening to "render" event